Cantera/cantera/doc/doxygen/mainpage.md

 > **Note:** This is the **%Cantera C++ API** documentation; for general
 > information on %Cantera, refer to [**Cantera's main website**](https://cantera.org).

-Use the menu at the top to view detailed documentation of the code, or use the following shortcuts:
+Use sidebar or menu at the top to view detailed documentation of the code, or use the following shortcuts:

 * Overview of [**Cantera C++ Modules**](modules.html)
 * Index of [**Cantera C++ Classes**](classes.html)